Navrojsekhon/FInal-Assignment/Wifi.md

 ---

 ## **Step 9: Test Connectivity**
-- Load a webpage
+1. Open a browser and load several websites to verify internet access.
-- Run an internet speed test
+2. Run an internet speed test (e.g., speedtest.net) from a few locations in the house to check throughput.
-- Check Wi-Fi stability around the home.
+3. Walk test Wi-Fi coverage: check signal and performance in rooms where devices will be used.

   <img width="705" height="463" alt="10" src="https://github.com/user-attachments/assets/9fff19db-4d2d-406a-a1f0-45dd8bbe03d1" />

-**Purpose:** This Verifies speed, coverage, and performance of the our network.
+**Purpose:** Verifies service quality and coverage; identifies weak spots where an extender or repositioning is needed.

 ---